CoBrALab/MTR_processing/README.md

 * Creates a B1 field map using the two EPI acquisitions (map of the pulse strength)
 * Corrects the MTR map for the inhomogeneities in signal strength using the B1 field map to produce a final MTR map

-* MT-w stands for MT-pulse acquisition, PD-w stands for proton-density acquisition, B1 (60) is 60 degree EPI, and B1 (120) stands for the 120 degree EPI acquisition.
+* MTw stands for MT-pulse acquisition, PDw stands for proton-density acquisition, B1 (60) is 60 degree EPI, and B1 (120) stands for the 120 degree EPI acquisition.
 The black arrows indicate the images that were used as input for the creation of downstream images.
 The grat arrows indicate the files that were used that were used for registration.
 ![pipeline_worflow](https://user-images.githubusercontent.com/47565996/122585037-091c0580-d029-11eb-924d-c31f4008d606.png)

 ## To run the script from a CIC computer: